Harmonic vector fields and the Hodge Laplacian operator on Finsler geometry: Introduction

 \section{Introduction}

-The existence of harmonic vector fields on Riemannian manifolds are directly related to the sign of Ricci tensor.
-Bochner and Yano have studied nonexistence of harmonic vector fields on compact Riemannian manifolds with positive Ricci curvature based on the Laplace-Beltrami operator \cite{B}.
-They proved that if the Ricci curvature on $M$ is positive-definite, then a harmonic vector field other than zero does not exist on $M$.
-Yano proved that a vector field $X$ is harmonic, if and only if the Laplacian of its corresponding 1-form vanishes.
-Akbar-Zadeh defined the divergence of horizontal and vertical 1-forms on $SM$ for a Finsler manifold \cite{Ak}.
-Harmonic forms in Finsler geometry studied by several authors \cite{BL, CT, QW}.
-Recently the second author has studied a harmonic vector field on a Finsler manifold, cf. \cite{SB1,SB2}, see Remark \ref{Rem;1}.
+The existence of harmonic vector fields on the Riemannian manifolds is directly related to the sign of the Ricci tensor.
+Bochner and Yano have studied the non-existence of harmonic vector fields on the compact Riemannian manifolds with positive Ricci curvature based on the Laplace-Beltrami operator.
+Next, Bochner proved that if the Ricci curvature on a Riemannian manifold is positive-definite, then all harmonic vector fields vanish \cite{B}.
+Yano proved that a vector field $X$ is harmonic, if and only if the Laplacian of its corresponding 1-form vanishes \cite{Y, Y1}.